-Cost basis is a critical number your team needs to know if you’re accounting for cryptocurrency.
+Cost basis for crypto is a critical number your team needs to know for your accounting processes.

 It plays a major role in calculating gains and losses and impacts your taxes.